sheinamara/Dinomite/README.md

 1/18: Deleted certain variables and methods from Cactus.java, Pterodactyl.java, and Coin.java in order to extend a broader abstract class, ultimately making World.java better and easier.
 It will also make class hierarchy more logical.
 Submitted edited prototype.

+1/21: Added a new dinosaur for aesthetics.
+Added to README's instructions.